 Probably more than any other area of the law, obtaining a seasoned attorney (and quickly) is most important with criminal defense matters.
 With decades of experience, our defense lawyers will be there for you every step of the way.
 Our law firm handles a wide range of criminal defense charges.

-Our dedicated criminal defense law firm places special focus on practice areas such as:
+Our dedicated criminal defense law firm places special focus on practice areas, including:

-- Drunk driving/DWI/DWAI — Whether you were under the influence of alcohol or marijuana, we defend DWI-related charges and other types of traffic violations.
+Drunk driving/DUI/DWI — Whether you were under the influence of alcohol or marijuana, we defend DWI-related charges and other types of traffic violations.

 Don’t speak to law enforcement until you have spoken with us — and don’t surrender your future without a fight.
 Because the stakes are high and the potential punishments severe, you need a strong and effective defense team fighting for you.